Jupiter Fund Management Executes Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Jupiter Fund Management Plc announced the purchase of 100,000 of its own ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
-The shares were acquired at a weighted average price of £1.261664 and will be held in Treasury, bringing the total number of Treasury shares to 15,431,581.
-This transaction affects the total voting rights in the company, which now stands at 529,547,929 shares.
-The buyback is part of a strategy to manage the company’s capital structure and potentially enhance shareholder value.
+Jupiter Fund Management Plc announced the purchase of 125,000 of its own ordinary shares on the London Stock Exchange as part of its share buyback program.
+This transaction, which is intended to hold the shares in Treasury, impacts the company’s total voting rights and provides a mechanism for shareholders to assess their interests under regulatory guidelines.

 The most recent analyst rating on (GB:JUP) stock is a Hold with a £0.77 price target.
 To see the full list of analyst forecasts on Jupiter Fund Management Plc stock, see the GB:JUP Stock Forecast page.